 [Work in progress]

-Bet on yourself—without losing a dime
+without losing a dime

 Moneyvation helps people stay motivated and accountable without the fear of failure.

-“I bet you $$$ that I will go to the gym !”
+“I bet you that I will go to the gym!”

 Problem

-Small bets are easy to ignore, but
+Small bets are easy to ignore, but big bets feel too risky to make.

 Money can be a strong motivator.
 Let’s imagine a friend struggling to get to the gym.
 To stay motivated, they make a fun, low-stakes bet with you.
 They start strong, but life gets busy, motivation slips, and they lose the bet.
 So what if they made a bigger wager, one that actually felt meaningful?

-Stakes need to feel real—without
+Stakes need to feel real—without feeling like a real loss.

 Solution